paragonie/halite/doc/Features.md

 If you need to encrypt a file larger than the amount of memory available to PHP, you'll run into problems with just the basic `\ParagonIE\Halite\Symmetric\Crypto` API.
-To work around these limitations, use `File::encryptFile()` instead.
+To work around these limitations, use `File::encryptData()` instead.

 For example: